2026 in spaceflight

 This article documents expected notable spaceflight events during the year 2026.

-NASA's Nancy Grace Roman Space Telescope, which will have a field of view 100 times larger than that of the Hubble Space Telescope, is scheduled to be launched in October 2026.
+NASA plans to launch the Artemis 2 mission on the Space Launch System, sending astronauts around the Moon on a ten-day lunar flyby.

+Vast plans to launch the first ever commercial space station in 2026.

 China plans to launch Chang'e 7 to explore the lunar south pole in late 2026.
 The mission will include an orbiter, a relay satellite, a lander, a rover, and a mini-flying probe.

+China also plans to launch Xuntian, a large space telescope that will co-orbit with the Tiangong space station, in 2026.